osg-htc/soteria-docs/docs/users/researcher.md

 An affiliate or member can utilise the Soteria self-signup with approval for a verified researcher role in the Soteria COU.

+### Steps

+1. Find the requirements that you meet [below](#requirements).
+1. Fill out the application [form](http://soteria.osg.chtc.io/account) on your account page, found under actions.
+1. Wait for your approval.
+We will create a ticket, and follow up with any further questions by email.

 ### Requirements

 Before completing the Researcher application form please confirm both of the following applies.

-- __Researcher email address is associated with a US university or researcher institution that receives federal funding.__
+1. __Researcher email address is associated with a US university or researcher institution that receives federal funding.__
     - Lookup institutions here: [https://www.nsf.gov/statistics/srvyfedsupport](https://www.nsf.gov/statistics/srvyfedsupport)
-- __One of the following applies__:
+2. __One of the following applies__:
+    - Active XRAC allocation
       - The user has an active XRAC allocation.
+      - No additional information needed for verification.
+    - Institute Member and Recently Published
       - Researcher is listed as faculty or scientist/researcher in a department at the institution on an institutional website AND they have a publication from within the last 2 years listed in their public ORC ID profile.
-Staff member should note what URL they appear at and the DOI of the publication.
+      - Website URL and Publication DOI required for verification.
+    - Active Federal Grant on ORCID Profile
       - Researcher is listed as having an active grant through that institution from a US federal government funding agency AND the grant shows up in their public ORC ID profile.
-Staff member should note the grant #, and funding agency.
+      - Grant # and Funding Agency required for approval.
+    - Non R1, HBCU, or TCU institute member
       - Researcher is listed as faculty or scientist/researcher in a department at the institution on an institutional website AND the institution is non-R1, HBCU, or TCU.
-Staff member should note the institution and the classification.
-    - SOTERIA PI approval.
-PI, not staff, should do approval; PI should note the reason why this exceptional case was approved.

-### Steps
+      - Website URL of institution staff page, and institution classification required for verification.
+    - SOTERIA PI approval
+      - Exemption from the above approved by SOTERIA PI.
+      - No additional information needed for verification.

 ### Timeline